Purchase orders not resceduled by MRP if partially received?

 I'm not sure this will solve your problem but for 5.0 Sp1 there is a planning roll update with a lot of changes/fixes in the MRP engine.

-if you have'nt installed it you can download it and the whitepaper from partnersource.
+if you have'nt installed it you can download it and the whitepaper from partnersource._____________________

-NAV Freelance Consultant
+NAV Freelance Consultant0 -

 That's interesting to know, I'll get our partner onto the job and get them to forward me the white paper.
 I have been 'discussing' bugs in the MRP/MPS plannning worksheet with them for some time, and trying to get them to fix them.
 Hopefully if I can read the paper myself, I can identify bugs they have already fixed in the code.